mapnik/mapnik.github.com/_posts/2012-08-27-stamen-compositing-mapnik-v2.1.md

 author: Dane Springmeyer
 ---

-What if software exists that combined the power of Photoshop-like image effects with Illustrator-like vector transformations that was fully open source, spatially capable, and could handle big data like OpenStreetMap?
+What if software existed that combined the power of Photoshop-like image effects with Illustrator-like vector transformations that was fully open source, spatially capable, and could handle big data like OpenStreetMap?
 Well, hopefully this future will feel near as you start using Mapnik 2.1.

 ### A compositing framework in core